chazhurd/APE/docs/SRS.md

 #### 3.2.1 Functionality
 The student account will be capable of doing the following:
-
-
-

-Register for an APE
+- Register for an APE:
     - Students will be able to register for any of the APEs available to them.

-Unregister for an APE
+- Unregister for an APE:
     - Students will be able to unregister for any APE that they are registered for.

-View their grade for an APE
+- View their grade for an APE
     - Students will be notified once grades for a specific APE are posted.
     - Students will be able to log into their account and view their grade for any APE they have taken.

 #### 3.2.2 Registration for APE
 Once a student account type logs in, the system will automatically redirect them to the Student